 General Liability insurance

 General liability insurance offers important coverage for handypeople.
-This insurance helps cover the costs if someone other than you gets hurt or if damage to someone else’s property occurs.
+This insurance helps cover the costs if someone other than you gets hurt or you damage someone else’s property.

 Washington State requires general liability insurance for every handyman business in the amount of $200,000 in public liability plus $50,000 property damage or a $250,000 combined single limit.